Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Encounter Data Requirements.
 Provider shall submit complete and accurate utilization and/or encounter data for any services provided that are reimbursed under a global, e.g., global procedures codes for obstetric care, or capitated payment arrangement.
-Provider shall submit utilization and/or encounter data as specified by arrest in a timely manner to support individual services provided, so as to ensure = lity to Submit encounter data a that meets the same standards of completeness and accuracy as required for proper adjudication of fee-for-service claims.
+Provider shall submit utilization and/or encounter data as specified by ago in a timely manner to support individual services provided, so as to ensure ERSTE lity t0 Submit encounter data Wh saa that meets the same standards of completeness and accuracy as required for proper adjudication of fee-for-service claims.
 ## 5.16
 Provider Change of Ownership.
-In the event Provider has a change of ownership, the new owner/provider shall provide to [| a bill of sale (or equivalent) and documentation from the appropriate State of Tennessee licensing entity stating that the new owner is allowed to operate under the existing license until such time as a new license is issued. shall issue a new Medicaid ID based on this provider- submitted documentation, and SI reimburse the new provider based on rates provided by = to a on the next weekly rate file following Tenncare’s receipt of the new provider's iocumentation.
-Not standing this foregoing, any assignment of the Attachment shall be consistent with the Assignment provision of the Agreement.
+In the event Provider has a change of ownership, the new owner/provider shall provide to ma a bill of sale (or equivalent) and documentation from the appropriate State of Tennessee licensing entity stating that the new owner is allowed to operate under the existing license until such time as a new license is issued. shall issue a new Medicaid ID based on this provider- submitted documentation, and Ss reimburse the new provider based on rates provided by a to Le ramir on the next weekly rate file following Tenncare’s receipt of the new provider's locumentation.
+Notwithstanding this foregoing, any assignment of the Attachment shall be consistent with the Assignment provision of the Agreement.